Quantitative Assessment of Carrier Density by Cathodoluminescence. I. GaAs thin films and modeling: Low-temperature CL

 \subsection{n-type GaAs}

 Fig.~\ref{fig:ntype_LT} shows the CL spectra of n-GaAs:Si samples measured at LT (20~K).
 For lightly doped samples (N1 and N2), the CL peak is mainly due to the shallow donor band (typical donor ionization energy: 6~meV).
 With increasing n-doping levels, the CL spectra gradually broaden and the peak positions shift to higher energies.
-The blueshift of both the absorption edge and the emission peak is ascribed to the Burstein-Moss shift~\cite{Burstein:1954,Moss:1954}.
-It is observed predominantly in n-type III-V semiconductors because the conduction band filling is more common owning to the relatively small effective density of conduction band states ($N_c\approx 4.2\times 10^{17}~\text{cm}^{-3}$ for GaAs).
+It is observed predominantly in n-type III-V semiconductors because the conduction band filling is more common owing to the relatively small effective density of conduction band states ($N_c\approx 4.2\times 10^{17}~\text{cm}^{-3}$ for GaAs).
 We note that the BGN effect is also present in n-GaAs and results in the shift of the low-energy tail of CL spectra towards lower energies with increasing doping levels.

 For the highest n-doped sample (N6, purple curve in Fig.~\ref{fig:ntype_LT}), a shoulder near 1.48~eV may be attributed to the recombination involving Si acceptor (\ce{Si_{As}})~\cite{Pavesi:1994}.
 Furthermore, a wide Gaussian-like signal at around 1.29~eV is visible.
 This broad emission band is commonly observed in highly Si-doped GaAs, and may be attributed to the recombination involving the complex of Si donor (\ce{Si_{Ga}}) and Ga vacancy (\ce{V_{Ga}}, deep acceptor)~\cite{Pavesi:1992,Ky:1998}.
 Theses features have been observed in Si-doped GaAs layers under surface thermal annealing~\cite{Chiang:1975} and in compensated GaAs:Si samples grown using liquid-phase epitaxy~\cite{Kressel:1968,Kressel:1969}.